w-henderson/Humphrey/docs/src/server/configuration.md

-  address   "0.0.0.0"        # Address to host the server on port      443              # Port to host the server on threads   32               # Number of threads to use for the server
+  address   "0.0.0.0"        # Address to host the server on port      443              # Port to host the server on threads   32               # Number of threads to use for the server timeout   5                # Timeout for requests, highly recommended to avoid deadlocking the thread pool

   plugins { # Plugin configuration (only supported with the `plugins` feature)
     include "php.conf"       # Include PHP configuration (see next page)